An Intimate Conversation Between the President’s ‘Pastor-in-Chief’ Joshua DuBois and the Rev. Dr. Gwynne Guibord

 It is this very sense of profound welcome and deep sustenance that Joshua DuBois sought to create with his daily devotionals for a young senator who then became president – an island of calm in the midst of chaos, a place of restoration and inspiration and clarity in the eternal presence of the Holy.

-The evening’s conversation and book signing by Joshua DuBois, the author ofThe President’s Devotional, the former Director of the Office of Faith-Based Initiatives, and, the Rev. Dr. Gwynne Guibord, founder of The Guibord Center –Religion Inside Out, began with a brief introduction of The Guibord Center’s interfaith efforts and quickly moved to deeply personal, private stories of people of faith who hold power in this country.
+The evening’s conversation and book signing by Joshua DuBois, author ofThe President’s Devotional and former Director of the Office of Faith-Based Initiatives, and the Rev. Dr. Gwynne Guibord, founder of The Guibord Center –Religion Inside Out, began with a brief introduction of The Guibord Center’s interfaith efforts and quickly moved to deeply personal, private stories of people of faith who hold power in this country.

 Gwynne asked him about interfaith work throughout the evening and he applauded the very practical and highly successful work of The Guibord Center that is really connecting people to one another, something he sees that people in this country are hungering for.
 He shared the White House’s historic recognition of the many faiths that are a part of this nation and have been present at the White House and the many service projects run out of the Office of Faith-based Initiatives.

 Gwynne gently guided him inward as she did often by quietly setting the scene and then asking him to “take us all back to July 27, 2004.
 You are having a burger and fries – good man – at the Hawk and Dove … then you heard this young Illinois senator talking.
 And you were drawn to him immediately.
 Why?
 What happened to you?”

 And so the stories began.
 A young man at a crossroads of his life… wrapping up graduate school … “my faith was and is centrally important to me … really trying to grappling with which way to go … I didn’t find many leaders in my party who … spoke from their values … I didn’t know if there was a home for me … and then…